NOTE: Our full Uniform Policy can be found on our Policies page.

 |Navy blue jogging bottoms or plain black leggings||Yes|

 |Navy football socks (years 7 – 9 only)||Yes|

 |Football boots (years 7 – 9 only).
 Parents/carers will be informed when these are needed)||Yes|

 - Midland Schoolwear, 1160 Warwick Road, Acocks Green, Birmingham, B27 6BP

 - Kids Essential, 762 Bristol Road South, Northfield, Birmingham B31 2NN.

 - Clive Mark Schoolwear, 38 Poplar Road, Kings Heath, Birmingham, B14 7AD

 Sixth Form Students

-It is important the correct uniform is worn at all times, and the school takes steps to ensure other girls do not see others flouting the rules.
-Sanctions and procedures will be used in line with the uniform and behaviour for learning policy.
+It is important the correct uniform is worn at all times.
+Non compliance will be dealt with in line with the Uniform and Behaviour for Learning Policy.